 Some people have a defining characteristic that others use to describe them.
 As a kid growing up in the suburbs of North Jersey, I could be defined by one word: timid.
 All throughout school I was picked on constantly for my stutter and shy, compliant nature.
-I was active in sports, but really kept to myself.
 But by the time I got to high school, I decided enough was enough.
-I forced myself to take public speaking and theater classes just to learn how to act in front of my peers.
-I took a risk and auditioned for the school play, just to get out of my comfort zone.
-I unexpectedly landed the lead and from then on, I began to find my voice.
+I forced myself to take public speaking and auditioned for the school play, just to get out of my comfort zone.
+I ended up getting the lead and from then on, I began to find my voice.

-After college, right at the height of the 2008 crash, I held many jobs mostly in the entertainment industry, eventually making my way out to New York City and nabbing the inevitable position as an assistant to a well-known actress and then several C Suite level executives.
-This was the type of experience where my limitations and values were heavily tested where I was treated inexcusably but learned the value of time management and getting things done quickly and efficiently.
-However I was burnt out, and exhausted so I headed back to New Jersey feeling like I had failed in an industry that I had a passion for.
+After college, I held many jobs mostly in the entertainment industry, eventually making my way out to New York City and nabbing the enviable position as an assistant to a well-known actress.
+This was the type of experience where only on the other side did I see how much it taught me about boundaries and limitations and my value.
+I was treated inexcusably, yet said yes to any request because I did not know my worth.
+I found myself exhausted in every way and completing many different tasks at a sub-par level just to get them done.
+A meltdown from my boss resulted in the letting go of every member of her staff, so I headed back to New Jersey feeling like I had failed in an industry that I had a passion for.
 I had absolutely no direction, sense of worth, or voice.

 I took a job as a waitress in a restaurant in New Jersey, and my life changed.
-Two businessmen I served saw something in the way I sold them a burger was compelling enough that they asked for my resume.
-Within weeks I was offered a sales position at their company.
-I was provided with guidance and structure and through that initial experience and subsequent job, I found my voice.
-I slowly realized how my genuine, enthusiastic personality and the way I naturally communicate with people were invaluable tools I possessed that could be harnessed to help others find their voice and be valuable in business.
+Two businessmen I served saw something in the way I sold them a burger, something in me.
+They asked for my resume and within weeks I was offered a sales position at their company.
+I provided guidance and structure and through that initial experience and subsequent job, I found my voice.
+I slowly realized how my genuine, enthusiastic personality and the way I naturally communicate with people were invaluable tools I possessed that could be harnessed to help others find their voice.